 The step-by-step lesson plans that follow are organized by days, with the "first day" being the day that you first introduce a story to the class.
 You should follow all the steps in that plan on that day, if possible.
 It will be best to follow the plans in order (DAY 1, DAY 2, DAY 3, and so on), but you do not have to work with a book every single day.
 For example, the plan for DAY 2 can be used the day after DAY 1 or can be used a day or two later.
-The vocabulary activities on DAY 2 and DAY 3 should be carried over many days or you may not need to teach more advanced students the vocabulary lessons at all.
+Vocabulary activities should be carried out over many days to reinforce learning, but advanced students may not need as much reinforcement.